DevExpress/devextreme-documentation/concepts/Common/Integration Guides/10 Create a DevExtreme application with Gatsby/10 Create a DevExtreme application with Gatsby.md

         <...>
     }

 Run `npm install` to install new dependencies.
-When the installation is complete, add a DataGrid component to the index page:
+When installation is complete, add a DataGrid component to the index page:

     <!--tab: index.tsx -->
     import * as React from "react";